TBA

 Tourism Director

-George is the Tourism Director for Aaniiih Nakoda Tours.
-He has extensive experience in the tourism industry and is a former Vice-President of the Fort Belknap Tribal Council.
-He has knowledge in the Aaaniiih and Nakoda cultures and history on the Fort Belknap Reservation.
-George has been immersed in cultural education since his youth.
-His father, George Horse Capture, Sr., was a curator of the Plains Buffalo Bill Historical Center in Cody, Wyoming and he was also instrumental in getting the new American Indian Museum in Washington, D.C.
-George Jr. has knowledge of horsemanship and practices traditional Nakoda & Aaniiih arts and crafts.
+George is the Tourism Director for the Aaniiih Nakoda Tours program, bringing extensive experience in the tourism industry and a background as the former Vice-President of the Fort Belknap Tribal Council.
+He has a profound understanding of Aaniiih and Nakoda cultures, as well as the history of the Fort Belknap Reservation, having been immersed in cultural education from a young age.
+His father, George Horse Capture Sr., was a curator at the Plains Buffalo Bill Historical Center in Cody, Wyoming, and played a key role in establishing the National Museum of the American Indian in Washington, D.C.
+George Jr. continues this legacy with expertise in horsemanship and traditional Nakoda and Aaniiih arts and crafts.